gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 ## Conclusion

-This guide provides an overview of how to use SLURM, with an emphasis on utilizing the `sbatch` command for job submission and understanding partition allocations.
-For complete details on each command and advanced configuration options, consult the [official SLURM documentation](https://slurm.schedmd.com/documentation.html) or your cluster's user guide.
-Always be sure to follow best practices and policies of your specific cluster when submitting and managing jobs with SLURM.
+This guide provides an overview of how to use Slurm, with an emphasis on utilizing the `sbatch` command for job submission and understanding partition allocations.
+For complete details on each command and advanced configuration options, consult the [official Slurm documentation](https://slurm.schedmd.com/documentation.html) or your cluster's user guide.
+Always be sure to follow best practices and policies of your specific cluster when submitting and managing jobs with Slurm.